DeepAveragers: Offline Reinforcement Learning by Solving Derived Non-Parametric MDPs

+The \emph{memory consumption} scales linearly with the state count, action space, and the smoothness parameter k.
+Fully compiled MDPs for 2.5M approximately ranges from 2-6GB depending on the action space.
+The current implementation is not fully optimized for memory however one can perform state space aggregation in favor of memory efficiency.

-\csection{Related Work} {\bf Averagers Framework.} Our work is inspired by the original averagers framework of \cite{Gordon1995} which showed the equivalence of a derived MDP to a type of approximate dynamic programming.
+\csection{Related Work} Our work is inspired by the original averagers framework of \cite{Gordon1995} which showed the equivalence of a derived MDP to a type of approximate dynamic programming.
 A construction similar to the derived MDP was explored in later work \citep{jong2007} within an online RL setting.
 A model similar to Gordon's derived MDP was later theoretically studied for efficient exploration in online continuous-state RL \citep{pazis2013}.
-Due to its exploration goals, that work introduced bonuses rather than penalties for unknown parts of the space.
-Our work is the first to integrate the averagers derived MDP with pessimistic costs in order to make it applicable to offline RL.
+Due to its exploration goals, that work introduced bonuses rather than penalties for unknown parts of the space. \cite{Ormoneit2002KernelbasedRL} adapts fitted value iteration \cite{Gordon1999ApproximateST} to kernel based reinforcement learning.
+Furthermore \cite{Ormoneit2017KernelBasedRL} studied the theoretical convergence and consistency properties of this algorithm when combined with kernel-based regressors.
+Within the same framework \cite{Ernst2005TreeBasedBM} employed tree-based regression algorithms to show scalability in high-dimensional spaces.
+However, none of these approaches have been shown to scale to image based domains.
+Also, our work is the first to integrate the averagers derived MDP with pessimistic costs in order to make it applicable to offline RL.
 Our work is also the first to demonstrate the framework in combination with deep representations for scaling to complex observation spaces such as images.

-{\bf Pessimism for Offline Model-Based RL.} \cite{Fonteneau2013BatchMR} studied a ``trajectory based" simulation model for offline policy evaluation.
-Similar in concept to our work, pessimistic costs were used based on transition distances to ``piece together" disjoint observations, which allowed for theoretical lower-bounds on value estimates.
-That work, however, did not construct an MDP model that could be used for optimal planning.
-Most recently, in concurrent work to ours, pessimistic MDPs have been proposed for offline model-based RL \citep{Kidambi2020MOReLM,Yu2020MOPOMO}.
-Both approaches define MDPs that penalizes for model uncertainty based on an assumed ``uncertainty oracle" signal and derive performance bounds under the assumption of optimal planning.
-In practice, however, due to the difficulty of planning with learned deep-network models, the implementations rely on model-free RL, which introduces an extra level of approximation.

 \textbf{Optimal Planning with Deep Representations.} Recent work \citep{Corneil2018EfficientMD} uses variational autoencoders with Gumbel softmax discretization to learn discrete latent representations.
 These are used to form a tabular MDP followed by optimal planning in an online RL setting.
 More recently, \cite{Pol2020PlannableAT} introduced a contrastive representation-learning and model-learning approach that is used to construct and solve a tabular MDP.
 Experimental results in both of these works were limited to a small number of domains and small datasets.
 Unlike these works, which primarily focus on representation learning, our focus here has been on providing a theoretically-grounded model, which can be combined with representation-learning.
 Works like \cite{Kurutach2018LearningPR} are mostly focused on learning plannable representations than planning.
 Instead, they train a GAN to generate a series of waypoints which can then be is leveraged by simple feedback controllers.
 Also, \cite{Yang2020Plan2VecUR} and \cite{Agarwal2020FLAMBESC} attempt to incorporate long term relationships into their learned latent space and employ search algorithms such as A* and eliptical planners.